Hubas-prog/BC-MFA/README.md

 # Packages

-library(ade4)
+library(ade4),
-library(vegan)
+library(vegan),
-library(scales)
+library(scales),
 library(factoextra)

 # Description

 The folowing function performs a specific supervised analysis.
 It performs a Multiple Factor Analysis by using the dudi.pca function of package ade4.
 The generated objects of class pca and dudi. are then used to perform a Between Class Analysis.
-The fianl result is a supervised MFA called BC-MFA
+The final result is a supervised MFA called BC-MFA

 # Usage